eh-K/RandomFileViewer/README.md

 ### Future Plans ###
-Plan to keep optimizing as I have recently gotten back into programming.
+As of 2024, updates will slow down as there can only be so many features.
-Would like to have this in some form of a GUI and different language that opens files in-window and add quicker key functionality.
+Would like to expand this in another language someday as a fun project.
+Maybe an independent GUI.

 ### Credits ###